Decision Summary Prompts: 15 Templates for Memos People Actually Read

 • How long should a decision memo be?: Default to one page.
 For ADRs, half a page is fine.
 For escalation memos, 150 words.
 If you need more than two pages, you are mixing decision and analysis — split them.

-• Should I share the memo before or after the decision?: Before — if you want input.
-After — if it is communicated.
-Be explicit about which mode in the subject line so readers know whether to push back.
+• Should I share the memo before or after the decision?: Before, if you want input.
+After, if it is already communicated.
+State which mode in the subject line so readers know whether to push back.

-• What if the decision was made informally in Slack?: Write the memo anyway, post-hoc.
-Slack threads are not searchable archives.
-Decisions without a memo will be relitigated within 6 months.
+• What if the decision was made informally in Slack?: Write the memo anyway, after the fact.
+Slack threads are not searchable archives, and a decision without a memo gets relitigated within six months.

-• Do I need a memo for every decision?: No. Use this filter: would a new hire 6 months from now need to know why?
+• Do I need a memo for every decision?: No. Use this filter: would a new hire six months from now need to know why?
 If yes, memo.
 If not, skip.

-• How do I get people to actually read it?: Sentence-1 decision.
-Action items at the bottom with their names.
-Slack post linking the memo with the one-sentence TL;DR. Anyone scrolling past gets the punchline.
+• How do I get people to actually read it?: Decision in sentence one.
+Action items at the bottom with names attached.
+Post the memo in Slack with a one-sentence TL;DR, so anyone scrolling past still gets the punchline.

-• What if the decision changes the next day?: Update the original memo with a “Superseded by” header pointing to the new one.
-Do not delete.
-The trail of reversals is valuable.
+• What if the decision changes the next day?: Add a “Superseded by” header to the original pointing to the new memo.
+Do not delete it — the trail of reversals is valuable.

 Tags: #Prompt #Productivity #Decision #Memo